 It's an old but effective trick.
 By telling us only a little, we imagined a lot, and by November 2011 crowds were foaming at the mouth to see what worlds of imagination awaited.
 Now all the game had to do was stick the landing.

 And for most people, it did.
-Replaying Skyrim these days reveals that it hasn't aged as gracefully as I remembered, but at the time there wasn't anything quite like it.
+Replaying Skyrim these days reveals that it hasn't aged as gracefully as you probably remember, but at the time there wasn't anything quite like it.
 Fallout 3 had done the open world, and Oblivion was still in everybody's memory, but Skyrim took everything open-world gaming had done before and made it more accessible and more grandiose than ever.

-Credit where it's due: Once out of the linear tutorial, Skyrim suddenly opens up.
+Credit where it's due: Once out of the linear tutorial, Skyrim suddenly opens like a flower.
 Its combination of epic scenery and pure potential makes it really feel free like little else.
 It almost seems limitless, with the possibility for anything on the horizon.
-Combine that with the fact that the finicky number-fiddling that's often an RPG staple was replaced by relatively simple systems, and players had a huge world laid out for them; but one that was also carved into small, digestible pieces.
+Combine that with the fact that the finicky number-fiddling that's often an RPG staple was replaced by relatively simple systems, and players had a huge world laid out for them; albeit one that was also carved into small, digestible pieces.

 So that's why the world loved Skyrim, but love is only half of nostalgia.
 For that feeling to start to percolate, Skyrim would need to feel like it had aged about thirty decades in just a few years.
-Fortunately, there's something you can download for that.
+Fortunately, there's mods for that.

 Mods be Praised!